bright/new-www/content/blog/what-digital-product-passport-mean-for-global-2000-manufacturers.md

 ### Reason 2: Less reliance on third-parties

-When you sign up for a SaaS DPP vendor, you are effectively uploading your entire supply chain map—your Tier 2 suppliers, your exact chemical formulations, and your pricing structures—into a third-party's cloud.
+When you sign up for a SaaS DPP vendor, you are effectively uploading your entire supply chain map – your Tier 2 suppliers, your exact chemical formulations, and your pricing structures – into a third-party's cloud.

-The Risk: You are renting your own data.
+**The risk**: You are renting your own data.
 If that vendor pivots, gets acquired by a competitor, or hikes their API pricing by 400%, you are held hostage.
 You cannot easily "export" a live, dynamic passport history to a new provider.

-The Custom Solution: By building a custom solution you retain 100% data sovereignty.
+**The custom solution**: By building a custom solution you retain 100% data sovereignty.
 You own the graph database.
 You own the API keys.
 You decide exactly what is public (compliance data) and what is private (IP/Formulations), with no risk of a vendor peeking into your trade secrets.

 ### Reason 3: Turning Compliance into Customer Experience (CX)